 In the July 2021 Accreditation Alert, the Commission also provided example scenarios for schools to help make the Commission's expectations clear.
-To further assist schools in this process, the Commission is interested in making this type of guidance more readily available (e.g., not just provided in an Alert).
+To further assist schools in this process, the Commission determined this guidance should be added to the Standards of Accreditation and not solely found in an Accreditation Alert.

 In addition, recently there have been questions from schools regarding the use of an abbreviated school name in advertising and signage and how to promote School of Excellence and School of Distinction awards in advertising.
-As such, the Commission proposes revisions to the current Instructions for the Advertising of Accredited Status to include more areas of advertising - expanding beyond just the advertising of accredited status - and that this guidance be added as part of Appendix IV titled ACCSC Guidelines for Advertising.
-The proposed revisions seek to provide guidance regarding:
+As such, the Commission has made revisions to Appendix IV and added the Guidelines for Advertising consolidating requirements and expectations and providing guidance in several scenarios.